DilrukshiRajapakshe/ADAMS/README.md

 *  ### Research questions : Most patients do not recognize their disease.

-*  ### Objective : Determine the optimum identification to sort out the human diseases (patient is given)
+*  ### Objective : Determine the optimum identification to sort out the human diseases (patient is given).

 ## 2. 2nd Member -: